-For many of us the disruption to our regular routine whether it involving working from home, juggling small children with their school work or even just having to "physically distance" for ones own health or that of a love one can be emotionally draining not to mention physically exhasuting.
+For many of us the disruption to our regular routine whether it involving working from home, juggling small children with their school work or even just having to “physically distance” for ones own health or that of a loved one can be emotionally draining not to mention physically exhausting.
 The following are our number one tips to help us through these difficult times.

 - Establish a routine.
 This may necessitate you getting up earlier so you can have some quiet time before your littlies disrupt your work time.
 Or you may just enjoy having some quiet time to yourself before the daily routine begins.
 Include regular rest breaks to stretch out or get that circulation moving again.
 Ask your Coastal Physio to make you a home exercise programme for you via Physitrack to keep you moving and stop those joints getting stiff.